dat-ecosystem/dat/README.md

 })
 ```

-**[Read more](https://github.com/datproject/dat-node) about the JS usage provided via `dat-node`.**
+**[Read more][dat-node] about the JS usage provided via `dat-node`.**

 ## For Developers

-Please see [guidelines on contributing](https://github.com/datproject/dat/blob/master/CONTRIBUTING.md) before submitting an issue or PR.
+Please see [guidelines on contributing] before submitting an issue or PR.

-This command line library uses [dat-node](https://github.com/datproject/dat-node) to create and manage the archives and networking.
+This command line library uses [dat-node] to create and manage the archives and networking.
 If you'd like to build your own Dat application that is compatible with this command line tool, we suggest using dat-node.

 ### Installing from source